Rabeprazole delayed-release tabletsPronunciation

 Healing and maintaining healing of irritation of the esophagus.
 It is also used to treat symptoms of gastroesophageal reflux disease (GERD) (eg, heartburn).
 It may be used for short-term treatment of ulcers of the small intestine.
 It may be used with certain antibiotics to treat ulcers of the small intestine and to help prevent them from coming back.
 It may be used to treat conditions that cause your body to make too much stomach acid (eg, Zollinger-Ellison syndrome).
 It may also be used for other conditions as determined by your doctor.

-Rabeprazole delayed-release tablets is a proton pump inhibitor.
+Rabeprazole delayed-release tablets are a proton pump inhibitor.
 It works by decreasing the amount of acid produced in the stomach.

 Do NOT use rabeprazole delayed-release tablets if: